sarthaxxxxx/Haze-Removal-using-Dim-Channel-Prior/README.md

 Paper Implementation

-The above .m files are attached as per the sections of the paper.
+The above .m files are attached as per the different sections of the paper.